 Read on to find out how a simple client welcome packet can help streamline your new client onboarding process and give you more time to focus on what you love: designing dream spaces.

 What is a client welcome packet?

-A welcome packet sets the tone for your client: interior designer relationships and helps ensure the smooth running of design projects.
-It should include everything clients need to know when working with you, from how your interior design process works to whether it’s okay to text you at midnight.
+A welcome packet sets the tone for your client: builds the interior designers’ relationships and helps ensure the smooth running of design projects.
+It should include everything clients need to know when working with you and your interior design business, from how your design process works to whether it’s okay to text you at midnight.